richardwalkerdev/wagtail-example/README.md

 This repo is for testing OpenShift Pipelines.
 It uses a Django based Wagtail CMS app, nothing more that a `wagtail start example .`.

 First attempts at deploying this failed due to `django.core.exceptions.ImproperlyConfigured` SQLite versions found in the standard s2i-python36 image.
-The solution to this was to build a s2s-python38 image from https://github.com/sclorg/s2i-python-container.git and add a tweaked cluster task to use my newser image.
+The solution to this was to build a s2s-python38 image from https://github.com/sclorg/s2i-python-container.git and add a tweaked cluster task to use my newer image.

 The OpenShift pipeline process was taken and adapted from https://docs.openshift.com/container-platform/4.5/pipelines/creating-applications-with-cicd-pipelines.html

+However, it took quite some effort to get to understanding and having a working build pipeline using something other that the typical Java or Node.js examples.
+This exercise has served me well as a start-for-ten, using S2I and OpenShift Pipeline for current Python projects.

 ### Building Python from sclorg